 Results Loading...

-There are currently 254 listed for sale.
-The average selling time of a house here is unknown days.
+There are currently 256 listed for sale.
+The average selling time of a house here is 26 days.
+The market for houses in Woodstock is tilting in favour of buyers over sellers.

-Woodstock's most popular neighbourhoods are none available.
+Woodstock's most popular neighbourhoods are Woodstock.
 We assess how much interest there is for a neighbourhood by looking at various statistics.
 The average sale price, average days on market, and the percentage of properties that have sold over asking are just some of the factors used to determine popularity.

 Woodstock's most priciest neighbourhoods are none available.
 Strata.ca looks at historical data to calculate the average sale price for every neighbourhood.
-If you can't afford a home in Woodstock's most expensive neighbourhoods - check out other areas which offer better value, including none available.
+If you can't afford a home in Woodstock's most expensive neighbourhoods - check out other areas which offer better value, including Woodstock.

 none available are Woodstock's cheapest neighbourhoods.
 Neighbourhoods are ranked by assessing the average sold price during the past 12 months.
-In comparison, the average house in Woodstock is selling for about unknown.
+In comparison, the average house in Woodstock is selling for about $649,481.

 Property tax is one of the things you'll need to consider when estimating the cost of owning a house in Woodstock.
 This tax is crucial in providing local residents with essential services, including garbage collection, fire protection and policing.
 The municipality is responsible for assessing properties and determining its property tax rate, which typically land between 0.5 and 2.5%.
 This tax is not necessarily dictated by the size of your house, which is what many Woodstock homeowners tend to believe.
 But rather, the city's tax rate is multiplied by the property's current market value - and that can fluctuate year-to-year based on recently sold homes.
 Let's say your home's assessed market value is $600,000 and the municipality's property tax rate is 1% - that year you'd pay $6,000.